MESON-inc/Conekton/en/README.md

 ### More Info

-Please [click here](./GettingStarted.md) to check more details about other functions and methods.
+[Click here](./GettingStarted.md) to check more details about other functions and methods.

 ## Help

-Please [join our Conekton slack community](https://join.slack.com/t/conekton/shared_invite/zt-eg7c7eur-OfjrkZ2zHHVUoOX_8HKzpg) to ask questions and have discussions.
+[Join our Conekton slack community](https://join.slack.com/t/conekton/shared_invite/zt-eg7c7eur-OfjrkZ2zHHVUoOX_8HKzpg) to ask questions and have discussions.